streamin/Weather-Forcasting-ESP8266-Infinity-Mirror/README.md

 # Weather-Forcasting-ESP8266-Infinity-Mirror
 A WiFi connected Infinity Mirror that displays current and forecasted weather information with NeoPixels.
+Writen with the Arduino IDE.

 The infinity mirror has an arbitrary number of panes.
 Each pane has an equal but arbitrary number of NeoPixels.